simonsmith/simonsmith.io/blog/_posts/2013-06-13-speeding-things-up-with-sessionstorage.md

 {% highlight js %}if ('sessionStorage' in window) {  }{% endhighlight %}

 If we put our little shim together with the storage wrapper then it makes for nice little utility to carry round to different projects.
-[Check this gist for a full example][3].
+[Check this repo for a full example][3].
 As you can probably see, it would be trivial to swap out `sessionStorage` for `localStorage`.

 If you&#8217;re also in need of JSON support then look no further than [Crockford&#8217;s json2.js library][4].